pvtodorov/systox/README.md

 ## About
 This repo contains the code and instructions for regenerating the feature selection and AUC performance plots in the manuscript *"A Systems Toxicology Approach for Mechanistic De-Risking and Prediction of Kidney Toxicity In Vitro"*.

-This repository does not contain any of the data, which is instead housed on Synapse at `synid`.
+This repository does not contain any of the data, which is instead housed on Synapse at `syn11697964`.

 By following the instructions listed here a user can run through the whole process or parts of it.